+Mixed cyclones went through the season unbeaten and lost the final by 1 score.

 More detail of each team will be discussed by individual coaches.
 The STS Glasgow Lions overall position 6th.
 Top 8 for automatic entry.
 A team was entered into Glasgow, Edinburgh, Stirling and Dundee.
 A wide range of players were represented from all levels and when possible two teams were entered to allow increased participation.
 A record third place for Lions was achieved in Dundee.
 Edinburgh Open- a mixed team competed in this highly competitive tournament against English and European teams.
 Stirling Development Tournament - a mixed team competed in this tournament and won the cup for their performance.
 Regionals.
 4 Glasgow teams were entered into the Scottish touch National championships.
 Glasgow women’s 27’s were Scottish Champions with 4 lions players.
 10 other lions played in the open and senior teams male and female.
 A total of 14 lions selected for regional squads.
 European Championships: Nottingham 2018 13 Lions trained and were selected to represent Scotland over a number of teams.
 A total of 7 silver medals and 4 bronze medals were brought back to Scotland.
 This is the most Lions representing Scotland ever.
 Congratulations to all involved, you made Glasgow Lions and your country proud.
-Referees: Congratulations to all who were awarded the level on badge Alexis, Keith,Megan.
+Referees: Congratulations to all who were awarded the level one badge Alexis, Stuart,Megan & Alex M who was awarded level 2 badge.
 Thanks to all who refereed in the league and over the season.
 Youth touch: Glasgow touch has organised a ‘come and try’ session for university students to allow them to play with Glasgow touch players.
 This is with a view to increasing junior participation and introducing university teams to the league.